Analog-Digital Quantum Computing with Quantum Annealing Processors: Abstract

 \section{Abstract}

 Quantum annealing processors typically control qubits in unison, attenuating quantum fluctuations uniformly until the applied system Hamiltonian is diagonal in the computational basis.
 This simplifies control requirements, allowing annealing QPUs to scale to much larger sizes than gate-based systems, but constraining the class of available operations.
-Here we expand the class by performing analog-digital quantum computing in a highly-multiplexed, superconducting quantum annealing processor.
-This involves evolution under a fixed many-body Hamiltonian that, in the weak-coupling regime, is well-described by an effective XY model, together with arbitrary-basis initialization and measurement via auxiliary qubits.
-Operationally, this is equivalent to implementing single-qubit gates at the beginning and end of an analog quantum evolution.
-We demonstrate this capability with several foundational applications: single-qubit and two-qubit coherent oscillations with varying initialization and measurement bases, a multi-qubit quantum walk with fermionic dispersion in line with theory, and Anderson localization in a disordered chain.
-These experiments open the door to a wide range of new possibilities in quantum computation and simulation, greatly expanding the applications of commercially available quantum annealing processors.
+Here we expand the set of available operations by demonstrating analog-digital quantum computing, including the measurement of spatio-temporal correlation functions, in a large-scale superconducting quantum annealing processor.
+This involves evolution under a fixed many-body Hamiltonian that, in the weak-coupling regime, is well described by an effective XY Hamiltonian, together with arbitrary-basis initialization and measurement via auxiliary qubits.
+Operationally, this is equivalent to implementing single-qubit gates before and after an analog quantum evolution.
+We illustrate this capability with single-qubit and two-qubit coherent oscillations with varying initialization and measurement bases.
+We then demonstrate fermionic dispersion in a periodic spin chain and Anderson localization, including the predicted quadratic scaling of the imbalance with disorder, both in excellent agreement with theory.
+Our work shows that commercial quantum annealers can be operated as analog-digital quantum computers with sufficient coherence to simulate dynamics of large-scale quantum many-body systems, opening the door to a wide range of new applications.